Grassroots Arts Program Grants

 In most counties, local arts councils have been nominated by their county governments and approved by the N.C.
 Arts Council as Designated County Partners (DCPs) to manage and program Grassroots Funds.

 In counties without DCPs, the N.C.
-Arts Council has selected an organization to serve as the provisional partner to oversee the distribution and management of Grassroots funds on a temporary (year-to-year) basis.
+Arts Council has selected an organization to serve as the Provisional County Partner (PCP) to oversee the distribution and management of Grassroots funds on a temporary (year-to-year) basis.